AnkitBarik/planetMagFields/README.md

   - `potExtra` : bool, whether to use potential extrapolation
   - `ratio_out`: float, radius till which the field would be extrapolated in terms of the surface radius
   - `nrout`: radial resolution for extrapolation

+Example of a 3D image produced using Paraview.

 ## Quickplot using the `magField` script: